-You might be surprised to learn that, aside from the basic yellow hue, pee can actually come in a rainbow of colors — some healthy, some not.
-Jonathan Harper, M.D., a urologist and UW Medicine's Chief of Endourology and Minimally Invasive Surgery, explains what the spectrum of pee color can mean — and when the color of your pee might signal a serious health problem.
+Surprisingly, pee can appear in a rainbow of colors — some healthy, some not.
+Dr. Jonathan Harper, a urologist and chief of Endourology and Minimally Invasive Surgery at UW Medicine, explains what the spectrum of pee color can mean — and when the color of your pee might signal a serious health problem.

 Red or pink urine can be a sign of a mild or serious health issue.
 The big concern with any sort of pink or red urine is bleeding, called hematuria.
 This could signal an easy-to-treat urinary tract infection (UTI) or kidney stone — or something more serious, such as urinary tract cancer.
-If there is obvious blood in the urine, you should contact a healthcare provider.
+If there is obvious blood in the urine, you should reach out to your doctor.

-Before you get too alarmed with any change of urine color, take note of what you’ve eaten.
+Before you get too alarmed by any change in pee color, take note of what you’ve eaten.
 Beets and berries, especially blackberries, can stain your pee a light pink to crimson shade.

 It’s probably a safe side effect of a medication you’re taking.
 Phenazopyridine, a drug used to relieve symptoms of urinary pain and discomfort, contains a dye that could leave you thinking you drank too much orange fruit punch.
 Rifampin, which is used to treat tuberculosis, can also have this startling side effect.
 Carrots have been known to do the same.

-Pseudomonas, bacteria that can cause UTIs, can turn your urine a deep shade of bluish green.
-It’s pretty unusual, and most often happens in people with catheters, but it’s something to be aware of.
+Pseudomonas, bacteria that can cause UTIs, can turn your urine a deep shade of bluish-green.
+It’s pretty unusual, and most often happens in people with catheters, but it’s something to keep in mind.

 Eating asparagus, which is known to make your pee smell weird, can also tint your pee light green.

-If your pee is ever cola colored, call your healthcare provider ASAP.
-It could be a pigment from something you ate, but it could also be a side effect of liver disease.
+If your pee is ever cola colored, call your doctor ASAP.
+It could be a pigment from something you ate, but it’s also a known side effect of liver disease.
 Rhabdomyolysis, which is a release of protein into the bloodstream that’s toxic to the kidneys, is a side effect of extreme exercise or trauma that can turn your pee brown, too.

-You get a gold star for hydration, but you might actually be overdoing your water intake.
+Gold star for hydration — but you might be overdoing your water intake.
 People who get recurring kidney stones should aim to have urine that’s close to clear, but for everyone else, there’s no shame in the yellow pee game.